yurikoval/omniauth-slack/README.md

 :preload_data_with_threads => 0
 ```

-If given an integer > 0, omniauth-slack preloads the basic identity and info API-call responses, using the given number of pooled threads.
+With passed integer > 0, omniauth-slack preloads the basic identity-and-info API call responses, from Slack, using *<#integer>* pooled threads.

-The default (0) skips this feature and only loads those API calls if required (and authorized) to build the AuthHash.
+The default `0` skips this feature and only loads those API calls if required, and authorized, to build the AuthHash. *There are six possible calls to Slack from omniauth-slack, ATM.*

 ```ruby
 provider :slack, key, secret, :preload_data_with_threads => 3